 - Ensure that the national curriculum is implemented

 - Ensure that RE and daily collective worship are provided

-There are 3 committees – Leadership & Resources, Standards & Performance and People.
+There are 3 committees – Finance & Resources – chaired by Huw Solly, Teaching, Learning & Development – chaired by Adrian Cole, and Christian Distinctiveness – chaired by Katherine Bloomer.
 The governing body will determine the membership of these committees and remains accountable for any decisions taken.
 The overriding objective of the committees is to work towards an outstanding rating from Ofsted and from SIAMS (statutory Inspections of Anglican & Methodist Schools) at the earliest opportunity, and to maintain that standard.
 Towards meeting this objective they will work closely with the full governing body, the school and all stakeholders, including the Church.
-With them, they will ensure that the necessary steps are embedded in the School Improvement Plan and the Self Evaluation Form to drive the school forward.
+With them, they will ensure that the necessary steps are embedded in the School Improvement Plan and the Self Evaluation Form to drive the schools forward.

 Our Panels and Working Groups